How steno works

 Even though making chords on a steno machine is slower (around 3-4 chords a second) than a typist on a keyboard (around 5-10 keys a second), by focusing on sounds rather than letters, a stenographer gets more out of each chord and comes out on top.

 If you're fascinated with how steno works and you want to learn more, you're in the right place!
 This website is a free, open source textbook that aims to teach steno to anyone and everyone.
 The Open Steno Project tries to keep software and learning materials free, while supporting the development of affordable hardware options.
-Download Plover today and learn how to use it by moving on to the next lesson.
+Download Plover today (opens new window) and learn how to use it by moving on to the next lesson.

 Before computers existed, stenographers wrote to "paper tape" which only captured which keys were hit on the machine.
 After transcribing, the stenographer would have to go back and convert their "notes" into text, very much like pen shorthand.
 Nowadays, translation from key press to text is instant. ↩︎